-- County Durham An application to extend the time at Thrislington Quarry (submitted 16 January 2015) was pending determination at 31 December 2016.
-In addition, there were three periodic reviews pending determination by Durham County Council at 31 December 2016.
-These periodic reviews are for Middleton (Force Garth) Quarry (submitted November 2011), Running Waters (submitted 18 September 2012).
-One further periodic review for Kilmond Wood Quarry (submitted 23 October 2013) was approved on 6 April 2016. - Northumberland During 2016 one periodic review was approved in Northumberland at Mootlaw Quarry (submitted November 2014 and approved 15 January 2016).
-It is understood that 4.185 million tonnes of Carboniferous limestone reserves remain to be worked at Mootlaw Quarry.
-A further periodic review at Hemscott Hill (submitted 22 February 2012) was pending determination by Northumberland County Council at 31 December 2016. - Tees Valley An application to extend the time limit at Stockton (Thorpe Thewles) Quarry was submitted on 24 July 2015 and was pending determination at 31 December 2016.
+- Durham County Council An application to extend the time at Thrislington Quarry (submitted 16 January 2015) and an application to extend the time at Coxhoe (Raisby) Quarry (submitted 10 April 2017) were pending determination at 31 December 2017.
+In addition, there were periodic reviews for Middleton (Force Garth) Quarry (submitted November 2011), Running Waters Quarry (submitted 18 September 2012) and Witch Hill (submitted December 2015) pending determination by Durham County Council at 31 December 2017. - Northumberland County Council A periodic review at Hemscott Hill (submitted 22 February 2012) was pending determination at 31 December 2017. - Stockton on Tees Borough Council An application to extend the time limit at Stockton (Thorpe Thewles) Quarry was submitted on 24 July 2015 and was pending determination at 31 December 2017.
 It is understood that this site contains sand and gravel reserves of 1.28 million tonnes.